 Recommended for Sports Bars because: Because it is open 24 hours, Lucky Beaver is THE place to watch any large sporting event in the area.

 Christina's expert tip: The Lucky Beaver Bar & Burger also serves steak dinners all night long.

 Rocker@Squaw is the latest restaurant to hit the Village at Squaw in North Lake Tahoe.
-The casual but lively restaurant and bar features rustic elegant decor, large screen TVs for various sporting events and a menu that features delicious burgers, sandwiches, salads and their famous nachos.
+The casual but lively restaurant and bar feature rustic elegant decor, large screen TVs for various sporting events and a menu that features delicious burgers, sandwiches, salads and their famous nachos.
 The menu also features seasonal and vegetarian items like the Black Bean Burger with chipotle mayo ($14) and the Wild Arugula Salad ($13) with strawberries, grapes and goat cheese.
-Carnivore dishes include the Rock Out Your Own Burger ($15) with 1/2 lb of Certified Angus Beef served with your choice of cheese, avocado, mushrooms or a farm fresh pasture raised fried egg.
-The drink menu is good size with the Rocker's Signature Fresh Squeezed Blood Orange Margarita ($12) and the tasty Pomegranate & Rosemary White Sangria ($10) with fresh pomegranate seeds.
+Carnivore dishes include the Rock Out Your Own Burger ($15) with 1/2 lb of Certified Angus Beef served with your choice of cheese, avocado, mushrooms or a farm-fresh pasture-raised fried egg.
+The drink menu is a good size with the Rocker's Signature Fresh Squeezed Blood Orange Margarita ($12) and the tasty Pomegranate & Rosemary White Sangria ($10) with fresh pomegranate seeds.
 Their drink menu also features California wines and beers from Alaska Brewery and Common Cider.

 Recommended for Sports Bars because: Rocker@Squaw fills both a sports bar and pub niche in this area of North Lake Tahoe.